D-VLAD1/algorithms-hw3/README.md

 So, when one runs the program, one should write that type of input.

 Then program processes given input and calls `connect(...)` function.
-The unction takes nodes amount, vector with booleans(if the node is forbidden or not) and all the edges.
+The function takes nodes amount, vector with booleans(if the node is forbidden or not) and all the edges.

 `connect(...)` function initializes S and T nodes for our maxflow algorithm and creates